Establishment of Virgin Islands National Park

 While Laurance Rockefeller provided the necessary funding for the purchase of the land that would eventually become a park, it was the urging of land owner and real estate developer Frank Stick that resurrected federal and territorial interest for the establishment of a national park unit on St. John.

 Location.
 18° 19.986′ N, 64° 47.586′ W. Marker is in Cruz Bay, Virgin Islands, in St John.
 Marker is on North Shore Road.
+The marker is located on the grounds of the Virgin Island National Park Visitor Center.
 Touch for map.
-The marker is located on the grounds of the Virgin Island National Park Visitor Center.
 Marker is in this post office area: St John VI 00831, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Philanthropy in the National Park Service (here, next to this marker); Laurance Rockefeller (here, next to this marker); Horse Mill (approx. 4.6 miles away); Annaberg Historic Trail (approx. 4.6 miles away); Slave Quarters (approx. 4.6 miles away); Windmill (approx. 4.7 miles away); Boiling Room (approx. 4.7 miles away); Arthur S. Fairchild (approx. 8.7 miles away).
 Touch for a list and map of all markers in Cruz Bay.